 RELATED: Why clams are among the 10 Best Foods For Men’s Sexual Health

-Despite the fact that it’s now scientifically proven that oysters can impact sex drive, no further research has determined what amount of these remarkable amino acids are needed to bring the eater to sexual satisfaction.
-That is, if it does, indeed, work as effectively on humans as it does on rats.
+Despite the fact that it’s now scientifically proven that oysters can impact sex drive, no further research has determined what amount of these remarkable amino acids an eater would need to consume to have an impact on sexual desire and sexual function.
+(That is if these amino acids are as effective on humans as they appear in animal studies.)

 Will oysters help you last longer in bed?